centrahq/api-documentation/pages/03.fe-development/09.subscriptions/docs.md

 ### Fetching available stored payment methods

 To fetch available payment methods that can be used for subscription payment update use Shop API endpoint [POST /api/shop/customers/{{email}}/stored/payment-methods](https://docs.centra.com/swagger-ui/?api=ShopAPI#/default/post_customers__email__stored_payment_methods).
 In the request body, send the subscription contract that you want to update.
+Centra will run the validations using the customer and specified subscription contract information and respond with available payment methods list.

 ```json
 {